ediston/MiningWikiPedia/README.md

 Step1.1: <a href="http://dumps.wikimedia.org/simplewiki/" target="_blank">Go to the page for latest dump.</a></br>
 Step1.2: Download <b>Base per-page data (id, title, old restrictions, etc)</b> or simplewiki-date-page.sql.gz file</br>
 Step1.3: Run: $ zcat simplewiki-date-page.sql.gz | python sqlDumpTo_ID_Title_Map.py > SWPageIDTitleMap.csv
-sqlDumpTo_ID_Title_Map.py can be found in the src folder
+Step1.4: Clean the file.
+Wiki DB still have some page titles which no more exist.
+So remove such title.
+Run $ python checkWebPageExists.py SWPageIDTitleMap.csv sqlDumpTo_ID_Title_Map.py can be found in the src folder
 </p>
 ------------------------------------------------------------------------------------------